Competition Details

 Finals Round

-The top teams will be identified based on market performance and preliminary judging.
+The top teams will be identified based on Investor Experts scores.
 These top teams will advance to the finals round where each team will deliver a LIVE pitch presentation to the international panel of judges.
 A live Q&A session will follow each pitch presentation.

 LIVE Pitch Presentations & Q&A Session: